vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Start-VCFHealthSummary.md

 ## Description

-The Start-VCFHealthSummary cmdlet is used to start the Health Summary checks.
+The `Start-VCFHealthSummary` cmdlet starts the Health Summary checks.

 ## Examples